 What Is Foreclosure?

-Foreclosure is the legal process banks and other mortgage lenders use to recoup their losses when a borrower stops making payments on their mortgage loan.
+Foreclosure is the legal process banks and other mortgage lenders use to recoup their losses when borrowers stop making payments on their mortgage loans.

 When a borrower uses a mortgage to purchase a property, they agree to make monthly payments to their lender until they’ve paid back the home.
 If a borrower is no longer able to make their payments on the loan, often due to financial hardship such as a job loss, the lender will try to earn back some or all of what they’re still owed by taking ownership of the home and selling it.

 When a home is foreclosed on, the homeowner is evicted from the property and the foreclosure is recorded on their credit report, severely impacting their credit score.

 How To Avoid Foreclosure

-If you aren’t yet to the point where you’re missing payments but anticipate that you might be heading in that direction, or simply want to be proactive and make sure you have a safety net in the event that you end up in a tight spot financially, here are some things you can do to prevent a foreclosure from ever happening in the first place.
+If you aren’t yet to the point where you’re missing payments but anticipate that you might be heading in that direction, or want to make sure you have a safety net in case you end up in a tight spot financially, here are some things you can do to prevent a foreclosure from ever happening in the first place.